 Becca had been working as a recruitment consultant, but her passion to open a shop at the heart of the community won her over.
 She bought her store back in 2016, and before Square, had been accepting cash payments exclusively, “Since I bought the Sweet Shop two years ago, I’ve definitely found that less and less people are carrying cash.
 People want to pay by card, and it’s important that small businesses in the market and the town adapt to this change.”

 With her Square Reader, Becca is now able to accept any way her customers want to pay, and never turn down a sale.
-With next business day deposits as standard, she also doesn’t have to wait long to receive her money so that it can be reinvested into the business, “Having Square on board has made such a huge difference to my business - alongside the sweet shop, we’ve launched a tea room so we’re now able to upsell other products too.
+With next-business-day transfers as standard, she also doesn’t have to wait long to receive her money so that it can be reinvested into the business, “Having Square on board has made such a huge difference to my business - alongside the sweet shop, we’ve launched a tea room so we’re now able to upsell other products too.
 It’s a really positive move to be able to get customers back spending in local shops.”

 With 81% of people saying they’d shop more locally if they knew a business took cards, and only 13% using a cash machine more than once a month, the case for communities and businesses of all sizes to invest in payment technology is huge.
 With Square, that opportunity is becoming a real and affordable reality for more and more across the country.